customgento/docs/pages/child-product-data-module.md

 This module is built by default for a clean Hyva Theme.
 If you're using such a theme without any adaptions to the product page, you do not need to configure anything at all.
 It will work directly out of the box.
-As soon as you have a different HTML structure on your product page, you simply need to fill in the fitting identifiers under `Store => Config => Catalog => Catalog => Child Product Data`.
+As soon as you have a different HTML structure on your product page, you simply need to fill in the fitting identifiers under Store > Config > Catalog > Catalog > Child Product Data.
 To find out which identifiers you need to use, you can simply inspect the HTML of your product page and look for the fitting elements.

 ![Settings configuration]({{ "images/child-product-data/child-product-data-settings-fields.png" }} "Settings configuration")